3 min read

 Cold therapy works by reducing blood flow to tissues.
 It is most commonly recommended for recent injuries, where inflammation or swelling is present.
 Ice packs help to minimize swelling by decreasing bleeding in tissues, which decreases swelling and relieves pain at the site of the injury.
 If you are using cold packs shortly after an injury, they are usually only useful for the first 48 hours after injury.
 Cold packs can also be used for chronic conditions caused by repeated strain causing inflammation.

-Heat should not be used where swelling is present because it increases blood flow, if bleeding and bruising is occurring do not use heat, which will only increase bleeding in a recent injury.
+Heat should not be used where swelling is present because it increases blood flow; if bleeding and bruising are occurring do not use heat, which will only increase bleeding in a recent injury.

 Heat may be useful for:

 Heat therapy should be used for 10-15 minutes at a time and can be applied with a hot water bottle, heating pad, or hot wet towel.
-As with cold therapy, hot compresses should never be applied directly to skin; provide a cloth such as a tea towel between the heat source and the skin.
+As with cold therapy, hot compresses should never be applied directly to your dog's body; provide a cloth such as a tea towel between the heat source and the skin.
 Be careful not to use excessive heat that could burn and damage tissues.
-Check temperature frequently and provide a break between applications.
+Check the temperature frequently and provide a break between applications.

 Do not use cold or heat therapy where the skin is compromised without first consulting a veterinarian to take precautions, such as providing an ointment or wound covering.